jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 #### Bottom Horns

-The Volcano horns have not yet been modified.
+Note: The Volcano horns have been modified but contain geometry errors that are beyond my ability to fix.
+The Source file is in the `/CAD` folder.

 | Part | Qty | Note |
 |------|-----|------|